 - Clear contact paper (12”x 18”)

 - Begin by creating the foundation for your placemats by choosing the size and material.
 I recommend a size of 17”x 11” and a foundation of regular or colored paper.
-As a tip, you can simply take two sheets of standard paper and put them together to make the perfect size.
+That is the standard paper placemat size.
+Conveniently, you can simply take two sheets of standard paper and put them together to make the perfect size.